Teen accused of stealing restaurant tip jar shot in Benton Park neighborhood; man arrested

-ST. LOUIS — A 16-year-old boy was shot in the abdomen Thursday in the city's Benton Park neighborhood, police said.
+ST. LOUIS — Detectives plan to seek charges Friday afternoon against a man suspected of shooting a 16-year-old boy after the boy took a tip jar and assaulted a customer at a restaurant in the city's Benton Park neighborhood, police said.

 The boy and an acquaintance caused a disturbance at the restaurant and were asked to leave, police said.
 On his way out, the boy took the tip jar and the 56-year-old customer confronted him outside, police said.